-Preventing Employee Burnout for the Duration of COVID-19 (and beyond)
+Preventing Employee Burnout for the Duration of COVID-19 and Beyond, Part 1

 Do you think your team or coworkers are more tired, less motivated or struggling to stay focused?
-These are just a few of the hallmark signs of employee burnout.
+You might be right: These are just a few of the hallmark signs of employee burnout.
 The causes and impacts of employee burnout, however, are evolving.
-What was once discussed as a phenomenon largely afflicting millennials seems to have become much more pervasive, impacting all ages and types of workers as the COVID-19 pandemic stretches into its second year in the U.S.

-While the future remains uncertain, one thing is clear: Employee burnout is a reality employers can't afford to ignore.
+What was once discussed as a phenomenon largely afflicting millennials seems to have become much more pervasive, impacting all ages and types of workers as the COVID-19 pandemic stretches into its second year in the U.S. While the future remains uncertain, one thing is clear: Employee burnout is a reality employers can't afford to ignore.